Holy Name Society

 Upcoming Events

-Annual Memorial Service For Deceased Members - Time To Be Announced
+Annual Memorial Service For Deceased Members - November 7, 2025

 BQ Holy Name members in parade